dziobakwszafie/dziobakwszafie/README.md

 # Sup guys!

-I'm an aspiring Frontend Dev from Gliwice (Poland).
+I'm a junior Frontend Dev from Gliwice (Poland).

 ## What do i do?
 - code ski apps